 What is the source of energy of sun or stars?

 The source of energy of the sun or stars is the nuclear fusion of light nuclei such as hydrogen present in their inner part at a very high temperature and a high pressure.
-This results the formation of helium nucleus with a release of tremendous amount of energy.
+This results in the formation of a helium nucleus with a release of a tremendous amount of energy.

 Name the following nuclear reactions: